vokter/vokter/README.md

 ## Installation

 Argus uses the Reactive (Publish/Subscribe) model, where <u>**an additional Client web service with a REST API must be implemented to consume Argus web service**</u>.
-This allows for an asynchronous operation, where the client does not have to lock its operations while waiting for page changes nor implement a busy-waiting condition checking of Argus status.
+This allows for an asynchronous operation, where the client does not have to implement a busy-waiting condition checking of Argus status.

 Once you have a client web service running, follow the steps below: